Ladvien/ladvien.github.io/_posts/2017-07-02-sqldf-dates.md

 dataFrame2 <- sqldf("SELECT * FROM dataFrame1")
 {% endhighlight %}

 Notice `SELECT * FROM dataFrame1` is all in quotation marks?
-This turns it into a string passes, then it passes it SQLite which is hidden to us.
+This turns it into a string then it passes it SQLite, which is hidden to us.

 If all this is a bit overwhelming, no worries.
 Bookmark this page to refer back to later.
 Just remember the following: